akuefler/akuefler.github.io/fovea_documentation.md

 **Layers** are a new data structure that can be associated with the subplots, or axes, of a figure.
 Whereas axes may contain observed data, the Layers lie over these data like transparent slides and can be used to display an algorithm’s current parameter values or iteration step, hidden variables, or any kind of metadata important to the user. graphics.py includes two main classes:

 _plotter2D_ creates the graphical components for specific calculations.
 It can be used to create and store new figures and Layers and generates artists placed upon them (data, text, axis lines, etc.).
 For example, two Layers containing clusters of data points observed during two separate experiments may be created and entitled as ‘exp1_data’ and ‘exp2_data’ using separate calls to the method addLayer, then the boundaries of the figure containing these layers may be resized with the method auto_scale_domain.
-The following code snipped demonstrates how layers can be initialized in a single axes object and used to store different types of data:
+The following code snippet demonstrates how layers can be initialized in a single axes object and used to store different types of data:

 ```python
 plotter = gui.plotter